IT’S hard to put into words how big a challenge last Sunday’s game against Brisbane was for the players and coaching staff.

 Graham Arnold kept the tactical information very short and very much to the point – get back to our defensive structure and the rest will come.
 It was a masterstroke!

 It was there for all to see that our “defensive structure” actually created five great chances in the opening 45 minutes!

-So we now head to Adelaide tomorrow for Sunday-s game with our confidence restored and a normal week of preparation behind us.
+So we now head to Adelaide tomorrow for Sunday-s game with our confidence restored and a normal week of

 The Reds are a dangerous side with the likes of Dario Vidosic and Geronimo Neumann capable of turning the match in the blink of an eye.